 Important Terms to Know

-There are several terms that are used when the subject of the house edge comes up.
+Several terms are used when the subject of the house edge comes up.
 While each has a similar meaning, they’re different enough that it can cause problems for some gamblers.
-In order to clear up any confusion, I’ve listed each of them below and provided a brief explanation.
+To clear up any confusion, I’ve listed each of them below and provided a brief explanation.

 House Edge – As mentioned in the previous section, this indicates the percentage a player can expect to lose on each bet over the long term.